 - Production was inefficient and created enormous product damage and waste

-- Wooden toothbrushes harbor more moisture and bacteria
+- Wooden toothbrushes harbour more moisture and bacteria

 - They found communication with overseas bamboo suppliers challenging

-- They did not want the addition greenhouse gas production and energy use of shipping bamboo to the US from overseas
+- They did not want the addition greenhouse gas production and energy use of shopping bamboo to the US from overseas

 - It was difficult to have transparency into the harvest and production of the bamboo used in their brushes

 Bamboo may not be as good for the environment as we expect if it is not sustainably sourced either.
 Where the bamboo comes from will have a massive contribution to the environment as harvesting it can cause damage to the local area.

 5. Manufacturer claims can be misleading (greenwashing)

 Greenwashing is when companies mislead customers by suggesting their products are environmentally friendly than they actually are.